 Pull off adhesion testers measure the force required to pull a specified test diameter of coating away from its substrate using hydraulic pressure.
 The pressure is displayed on a precision digital indicator and can be related to the strength of adhesion of a coating to the substrate.
 DMV UK offer the PosiTest Adhesion Tester which features a revolutionary self-alignment feature and the pull rate indicator allows operator to easily monitor and adjust the rate of pull in accordance with international test methods.

-Measures the force required to pull a specified test diameter of coating away from its substrate.
-The pressure is displayed on a precision digital indicator.
-PosiTest AT-A has an automatic hydraulic pump while the PosiTest AT has a manual hydraulic pump.
+Measures the force required to pull a specified test diameter of coating away from metal, wood, concrete & other substrates.
+Pressure is displayed on a digital display.
+PosiTest AT-A has an automatic hydraulic pump, the PosiTest AT a manual hydraulic pump